CodeTechDoll/ML-AI-Fundamentals/README.md

 # Becoming a Machine Learning and AI Expert: Lesson Plan

-This comprehensive lesson plan is designed to guide an accomplished software engineer with basic knowledge of machine learning (ML) and Python through the process of becoming a machine learning and artificial intelligence (AI) expert.
+This comprehensive lesson plan is designed to guide an aspiring machine learning and AI expert through the process of learning the core concepts, techniques, and applications of this exciting field.
+It is structured into ten main sections, each containing related sub-concepts and hands-on coding exercises.
+In addition, it includes evaluation and reflection segments to reinforce understanding and encourage critical thinking.

 ## Overview